jorge-leon/femto/docs/flisp.md

 `(defmacro «name» «params» «body»)` <u>C</u>
 `(defun «name» «params» «body»)` <u>C</u>
 Defines and returns a macro or function, respectively.

+`(setq «symbol» «value»[ «symbol» «value»..])`
+Create or update named objects: If *symbol* is the name of an existing named object in the current or a parent environment the named object is set to *value*, if no symbol with this name exists, a new one is created in the top level environment. `setq` returns the last *value*.

 `(curry («func» «a»))`
 Returns a lambda with one parameter which returns `(«func» «a» «b»)`.